 “You’re not that old.”

-“What are you going to do?”
+“What will you do then?”
 Joanne asked.

-“I’m going to build something new.
+“I’m going to build something new.”